🇫🇷

 Butter, cream, and cheese by default

-In French restaurants and cafés, dairy is routinely added without mention: butter on vegetables before serving, crème fraîche stirred into soups, cheese as a garnish on savoury dishes, cream added to coffee.
-Cover all forms explicitly: "sans beurre, sans crème, sans fromage, sans lait."
-Do not assume that a dish described as "avec légumes" is dairy-free — the vegetables themselves will often have been finished in butter in the pan.
+In French restaurants and cafes, dairy is routinely added without mention: butter on vegetables before serving, creme fraiche stirred into soups, cheese as a garnish on savoury dishes, cream added to coffee.
+Cover all forms explicitly: "sans beurre, sans creme, sans fromage, sans lait."
+Do not assume that a dish described as "avec legumes" is dairy-free.
+Vegetables are very often finished in butter in the pan before serving, with no menu indication.

 Is this ranking right?